top of page

 Ideally, they will respect the boundary and step up to meet you as an equal friend.
 The dynamic will balance out.

-Alternatively, they may drift away.
-This is painful, but it is also clarifying.
-If someone only wants to be around you when you are serving their emotional needs, they were never truly your friend to begin with; they were your client.
+Or, they may drift away.
+This is painful, but it's also clarifying.
+If someone only wants to be around you when you're serving their emotional needs, they were never truly your friend to begin with; they were your client.

 Mobile of leaves and stones hangs in a bright room.
 Neutral colors, minimalist aesthetic, creating a calm, natural ambiance.